RishabhKumar25/My-Datasets/README.md

-All my datasets are also available on kaggle : https://www.kaggle.com/rishabhkarn
+All my datasets are also available on Kaggle : https://www.kaggle.com/datasets/rishabhkarn/